With Xbox Video, you can buy or rent videos (films and TV programs) from the Xbox store through your Xbox 360 console or other device.

-Note Several factors affect the resolution of the video, including the image quality of the video itself (HD or SD), the capabilities of the player, the cables that transmit the video signal from the device to the screen, and the capabilities of your screen.
-Most importantly, to watch an HD video in HD quality on an HD TV or monitor, you must play and view the HD video on HD-capable hardware using HD transmission (HDMI, component, or VGA video cables).
+Note Several factors affect the resolution of the video.
+These factors include the image quality of the video itself (HD or SD), the capabilities of the player, the cables that transmit the video signal from the device to the screen, and the capabilities of your screen.
+Most importantly, to watch an HD video in HD quality on an HD TV or monitor, you must play and view the HD video on HD-capable hardware using HD transmission (HDMI, component or VGA video cables).

 TV or monitor